Self-hosting

 JWT_SECRET

-The server uses JWT tokens to authenticate clients, and you need to provide a secret to sign and verify these tokens.
-You can set the secret by setting the JWT_SECRET environment variable.
+The server uses JWT tokens to authenticate clients, and you need to provide a symmetric secret or public key to verify these tokens that it receives.
+The JWT_SECRET environment variable should be assigned to this validation secret.
 Triplit supports both symmetric (HS256) and asymmetric (RS256) encryption algorithms for JWTs.
 You will need to generate client tokens signed with the appropriate algorithm.
-With the PROJECT_ID and JWT_SECRET set, you can also use the triplit dev CLI to generate these tokens for you.
+With the TRIPLIT_JWT_SECRET set, you can also use the triplit dev CLI to generate these tokens for you.

 You can also do it with the jsonwebtoken package (e.g. if you wanted to use asymmetric encryption) :